open-telemetry/opentelemetry-specification/specification/logs/overview.md

 The collection system needs to be able to discover most commonly used applications and have parsers that can convert these logs into a structured format.
-Like system and infrastructure logs application logs lack request context but can be enriched by resource context, including the attributes that describe the host and infrastructure as well as application-level attributes (such as the application name, version, name of the database - if it is a DBMS,
+Like system and infrastructure logs, application logs often lack request context but can be enriched by resource context, including the attributes that describe the host and infrastructure as well as application-level attributes (such as the application name, version, name of the database - if it is a DBMS,